Do’s and Don’ts After a Vasectomy

 - Wear underwear with good support coming in for your surgery, not boxers.

 - For the next few days continue with the supportive underwear, including when sleeping.

-- No strenuous activity for one week after the operation.
+- No strenuous activity for two weeks after the operation.
 That includes no heavy lifting, cycling, going to

 the gym, bending, etc.

 - After surgery, go home, sit or lie down, apply ice pack to the scrotal area and if uncomfortable, take some Tylenol.
 (No NSAID’s for 24 hours).